thepony/filter5/README.md

 	Greg Colburn

 Support my coding by bitcoin if you like this
-(my copious habit of caffine and chips while coding sucks)
+(my consumption of caffine and chips while coding sucks)

 1K6hdkYQthme7o1eTp9bjKhY1jQikrS7VQ